RonaldIaxaduv/GodYarnIt/README.md

 ### Compiled Yarn Program

 This is a [Resource](https://docs.godotengine.org/en/stable/getting_started/step_by_step/resources.html) that contains a collection of yarn script files.
-On its own its really not that crucial but when combined with the YarnRunner it allows you to combine multiple yarn scripts into a single program.
+On its own its really not that crucial but when combined with the Yarn Runner, it allows you to combine multiple yarn scripts into a single program.

-This Resource is available in the Resource drop down and can be created when adding a new resource to the yarn runner.
+This Resource is available in the Resource drop down and can be created when adding a new resource to the Yarn Runner.

 1. Properties:

-    -   **Program Name** : This is the name of the program once it is compiled.
+    -   **Compiled Program Name** : This is the name of the Yarn Program once it is compiled.
-    -   **Directory**: This is the directory to which you want to save the compiled program **Not** the resource itself (I know a bit confusing, I might plan on changing the name later for clarity).
+    -   **Compiled Program Directory**: This is the directory to which you want to save the Compiled Yarn Program.
-    -   **Yarn Programs**: This is an array of yarn files to be combined and compiled into a single yarn program.
+    -   **Yarn Program Paths**: This is an array of paths to `.yarn` files to be combined and compiled into a single Yarn Program.
 Note that they must not have any conflicting node names as this will generate an error at compile time.

 <a id="orgdbcf403"></a>

 ### Yarn Runner

-The bread and butter of this whole thing, although it would not be impossible to run yarn programs(compiled yarn dialogues) without this node, it would certainly be difficult.
-WAIT!, before we hit the big shiny **Compile Button** lets first get to know some things about the yarn runner.
+The bread and butter of this whole thing.
+It communicates with the scripts running the Yarn Program and turns their states and outputs into useful signals and methods for UI elements.
+Although it would not be impossible to run Yarn Programs (compiled Yarn Dialogues) without this node, it would certainly be difficult.
+WAIT!
+Before we hit the big shiny **Compile Button**, let's first get to know some things about the Yarn Runner.

 1. Properties:

-    -   **Start Node**: this is the node that runs when you start the runner.
-This refers to the nodes in the YarnSpinner narrative script, it does **Not** have anything to do with nodes inside Godot.
+    -   **Start Node Title**: This is the title of the Yarn Node that runs when you start the runner.
+This refers to the nodes in the YarnSpinner narrative script, it does **not** have anything to do with nodes inside Godot.
-    -   **Auto Start**: If this is enabled the yarn runner will automatically start the dialogue as soon as it enters the tree.
-This is fine for testing or for other specific test cases, but for the most part you will want to start the runner externally through its `start()` function.
+    -   **Should Auto Start**: If this is enabled, the Yarn Runner will automatically start the dialogue as soon as it enters the tree.
+This is fine for testing or for other specific test cases, but for the most part you will want to start the runner externally through its `start` function.
     -   **Variable Storage**: The Variable Storage node that you will be using for this runner.
-    -   **CompiledYarnProgram**: as Explained above, this is the resource that contains information about the program.
+    -   **Compiled Yarn Program**: as Explained above, this is the resource that contains information about the program.

-    Right now the only way to compile and run yarn scripts is through the YarnRunner node.
+    Right now the only way to compile and run Yarn scripts is through the Yarn Runner node.
-    Before you can touch the compile button you must first add a [Compiled Yarn Program Resource](#CompiledYarnProgram) to the **Yarn Runner** through the [Inspector](https://docs.godotengine.org/en/latest/tutorials/editor/inspector_dock.html).
+    Before you can touch the compile button you must first add a [Compiled Yarn Program Resource](#CompiledYarnProgram) to the **Yarn Runner** through the [Inspector](https://docs.godotengine.org/en/stable/tutorials/editor/inspector_dock.html).

-    Once that is added you can expand it and edit its various different properties as well as adding all the scripts that you want to compile.
+    Once it's added you can expand it, edit its various properties and add all the scripts that you want to compile.
 Then hit compile, and if all went well, there will be no errors displayed.
-Instead you will get compilation success messages! woooo!
+Instead you will get compilation success messages!
+Woooo!

-    Set your start node, and add a variable storage and you are ready to move on to the next step.
+    Set your start node title, and add a variable storage and you are ready to move on to the next step.

 2. Signals:

     -   `dialogue_started`: Emitted when the dialogue has been started.
-    -   `line_emmited(line)`: Emitted when line of text is handled by the runner.
-The `line` passed in contains the line text.
+    -   `next_line_prepared(prepared_line: String)`: Emitted when the runner has prepared a new line to display. `prepared_line` contains that line.
-    -   `command_emmited(command, arguments)`: Emitted when a command is handled by the runner.
-The `command` and an array of its `arguments` are passed. (all are strings)
+    -   `command_triggered(command: String, arguments: Array[String])`: Emitted when a command is being handled by the runner.
+The `command` and an array of its `arguments` are passed.
-    -   `options_emmited(options)`: Emitted when options are handled by the runner.
-The `options` passed are an array of strings containing all the options available.
+    -   `options_prepared(prepared_options: Array[String])`: Emitted when options (either Shortcut Options or Dialogue Link Options) are handled by the runner. `prepared_options` contains the displayed text of each option.
     -   `dialogue_finished`: Emitted when the dialogue has finished.
-    -   `resumed`: Emitted when resumed is called on the **YarnRunner**
+    -   `resumed`: Emitted when `resume` is called on the **YarnRunner**
-    -   `node_started(nodeName)`: Emitted when a new node has started running.
-The `nodeName` argument is the name of the node that just started.
+    -   `node_started(node_name: String)`: Emitted when a new node has started running. `node_name` is the title of that node.
-    -   `node_compelte(nodeName)`: Emitted when a node has finished running. `nodeName` is the name of the node that just finished.
+    -   `node_complete(node_name: String)`: Emitted when a node has finished running. `node_name` is the title of that node.

 <a id="orge8fe07e"></a>

-### GUI Display
+### Yarn Display

-If the **Yarn Runner** was the bread and butter, than the **Yarn GUI** is the plate you serve it on.
-It works by taking in a reference to a Yarn Runner node, and connecting some of its many signals to itself.
+If the **Yarn Runner** was the bread and butter, then a **GUI** is the plate you serve it on.
+To create a GUI for displaying Yarn Dialogues, you need a reference to a Yarn Runner node and mainly listen to the signals it outputs to receive the text that should be displayed.

-GDYarn comes with a default gui implementation and that Is what I am going to focus on, but just know that you are not bound to using the provided implementation and are more than encouraged to roll your own if your usecase requires it.
+GodYarnIt, like GDYarn, comes with a default GUI implementation which will be explained here.
+But just know that you are not forced to use the provided implementation and are more than encouraged to create your own if your use-case requires it.

 1. Properties:

-    -   **Yarn Runner**: The runner that this gui will be &ldquo;listening&rdquo; to.
+    -   **Yarn Runner Path**: The runner that this GUI will be listening to.
-    -   **Text**: The text node that this gui will feed lines to. **Note** that the only requirement of the node is that it has a `set_text(text)` function, but it is highly recommended that you use the built in Godot controls for displaying text like [Label](https://docs.godotengine.org/en/stable/classes/class_label.html) and [RichTextLabel](https://docs.godotengine.org/en/stable/classes/class_richtextlabel.html).
+    -   **Text Display Path**: The text node that this GUI will feed lines to. **Note** that the only requirement of the node is that it has a `set_text(text)` function, but it is highly recommended that you use the built in Godot controls for displaying text like [Label](https://docs.godotengine.org/en/stable/classes/class_label.html) and [RichTextLabel](https://docs.godotengine.org/en/stable/classes/class_richtextlabel.html).
-    -   **Name Plate**: This is another text label node, that when present, will look for lines with the pattern `"<name>: <line content>"` and split them at the `:`.
+    -   **Name Plate Display Path**: This is another text label node, that when present, will look for lines with the pattern `"<name>: <line content>"` and split them at the `:`.
 The name will be fed to the nameplate and the line content to the Text.
-    -   **Options**: An array of possible option nodes.
-You can add as many as you will need(usually you should put as many as the most options that will be displayed to the user at any single time).
+    -   **Option Display Paths**: An array of label nodes that will be used for displaying options (Shortcut Options or Dialogue Link Options).
+You can add as many as you will need (usually you should put as many as the most options that will be displayed to the user at any single time).
 Options nodes will be made invisible when not in use.
-Recommend that you use some type of button control.
+If you use a button control, it will be automatically connected to a handler method.
     -   **Text Speed**: This is the speed at which text is displayed in characters per second.
-If 0 or less than 0 then lines will be displayed instantly.
+If `<= 0`, then lines will be displayed instantly.

-    The only requirements for the gui display is that you call its `finish_line()` function when you want to call the next line (or close it when there is no lines left).
-This can be done through a script, or you can hook up a buttons pressed signal to it.
+    The only requirements for the GUI display is that you call its `finish_line()` function when you want to call the next line (or close it when there is no lines left).
+This can be done through a script, or you can hook up a button pressed signal to it.

-    As you can see, this gui implementation makes no requirement for visual style,that is completely left up to you!
+    As you can see, this GUI implementation makes no requirement for visual style - that part is entirely up to you!

-    For an implementation example you can check out the `testdisplay.tscn` included in this project.
+    The node structure of your Yarn Display will probably look like this:
+    - YarnGUI
+	   - TextDisplay
+	   - NameDisplay
+	   - OptionsDisplays (plain control node)
+		- OptionDisplay0
+		- OptionDisplay1
+		- ...
+	- YarnRunner
+		- VariableStorage

 2. Signals: